 - Organize your communication channels to make starting interactions as well as asking questions more manageable.

 Some of these things may feel intuitive to you if you are accustomed to working with international terms.
-However, not everyone has experience communicating with others outside of their own cultural sphere.
+However, not everyone has experience in group communication outside of their own cultural sphere.

 By giving simple guidelines and ideas, you can help everyone feel more comfortable connecting with others in the company.